 We’ve heard of the amazing floating markets before coming to Thailand and after doing a bit of research we chose the Khlong Lat Mayom Floating Market to the west of Bangkok.
-This was pitched as less touristy, more authentic and more relaxed floating market compared to Damnoen Saduak or Amphawa.
+This was pitched as a much less touristy, more authentic and more relaxed floating market compared to Damnoen Saduak or Amphawa.

 So if you’re in Bangkok at the weekend it’s a great time to escape the sweaty and busy centre and head out to one of the famous ‘floating markets’ located in the outskirts of the city.